tds333/stdconfigparser/docu/description.rst

 .. function:: getlines(section, option, raw=False, vars=None [, fallback])

     Converts multi line values into a list of values.
-Each line is stripped.
+Each line is fetched without the indent.
 Comments and empty lines are removed.
+    But the line is returned as is and not striped.
+It can contain spaces at the end or in front.
+If you need a striped result ``getlisting`` can be used.

     Example::